Periodic checks

 6. Measurement of fault loop impedance (if and when applicable).

-7. Measurement of contact and step voltages (if and when applicable).
+7. Measurement of touch and step voltages (if and when applicable).
 With this control activity, the administrator is better protected against electrical risk.